rdkcentral/rdk-halif-device_settings/docs/pages/images/dsHdmiIn_halSpec.md

 ### Memory and performance requirements

-This interface will ensure optimal use of memory and `CPU` according to the specific capabilities of the system.
+This interface will ensure optimal use of memory and `CPU` according to the specific capabilities of the platform.

 ### Quality Control